-- 1513 The Management Controller that generates a command handles the IID in the following ways: - The IID changes for each new instance of a command. - If a command needs to be retried, the Management Controller uses the same value for the IID that it used for the initial command. - The Management Controller can optionally elect to use the IID to provide additional confirmation that the response is being returned for a particular command. - 1519 Because an AEN is not a response, an AEN always uses a value of 0x00 for its IID. - 1520 NOTE: The Instance ID mechanism can be readily extended in the future to support multiple controllers and multiple 1521 outstanding commands.
-This extension would require having the responder track the IID on a per command and per 1522 requesting controller basis.
-For example, a retried command would be identified if the IID and command matched the 1523 IID and command for a prior command for the given originating controller's ID.
-That is, a match is made with the 1524 command, originating controller, and IID fields rather than on the IID field alone.
-A requester that generates multiple 1525 outstanding commands would correspondingly need to track responses based on both command and IID to match a 1526 given response with a given command.
-IIDs need to be unique for the number of different commands that can be 1527 concurrently outstanding. - 6.2.2.3 Single-threaded operation - The Network Controller is required to support NC-SI commands only in a single-threaded manner.
-That is, the Network Controller is required to support processing only one command at a time and is not required to support additional commands until offer it has controlled to support additional commands until offer it has controlled to support additional commands until offer it has controlled to support the province of the province - to accept additional commands until after it has sent the response to the previous one. - Therefore, the Management Controller should issue NC-SI commands in a single-threaded manner.
-That is, the Management Controller should have only one command outstanding to a given Network Controller - 1534 package at a time.
-Upon sending an NC-SI command packet, and before sending a subsequent - 1535 command, the Management Controller should wait for the corresponding response packet to be received - 1536 or a command timeout event to occur before attempting to send another command.
-For the full - descriptions of command timeout, see 6.9.3.2. - 1538 Note: While NC implementations are only required to support single-threaded operations, they may - 1539 choose to support more than one outstanding command.
-The use of unique IIDs is essential to properly - match multiple outstanding commands and responses in such implementations. - 6.2.2.4 Responses - 1542 The Network Controller shall process and acknowledge each validly formatted command received at the - 1543 NC-SI interface by formatting and sending a valid response packet to the Management Controller through - 1544 the NC-SI interface.
+- 1532 The Management Controller that generates a command handles the IID in the following ways: - The IID changes for each new instance of a command. - If a command needs to be retried, the Management Controller uses the same value for the IID that it used for the initial command. - The Management Controller can optionally elect to use the IID to provide additional confirmation that the response is being returned for a particular command. - 1538 Because an AEN is not a response, an AEN always uses a value of 0x00 for its IID. - 1539 NOTE: The Instance ID mechanism can be readily extended in the future to support multiple controllers and multiple 1540 outstanding commands.
+This extension would require having the responder track the IID on a per command and per 1541 requesting controller basis.
+For example, a retried command would be identified if the IID and command matched the IID and command for a prior command for the given originating controller's ID.
+That is, a match is made with the 1542 command, originating controller, and IID fields rather than on the IID field alone.
+A requester that generates multiple 1543 1544 outstanding commands would correspondingly need to track responses based on both command and IID to match a 1545 given response with a given command.
+IIDs need to be unique for the number of different commands that can be 1546 concurrently outstanding.

+6.2.2.3 Single-threaded operation

+- The Network Controller is required to support NC-SI commands only in a single-threaded manner.
+That is, the Network Controller is required to support processing only one command at a time and is not required to accept additional commands until after it has sent the response to the previous one. - Therefore, the Management Controller should issue NC-SI commands in a single-threaded manner.
+That is, the Management Controller should have only one command outstanding to a given Network Controller package at a time.
+Upon sending an NC-SI command packet, and before sending a subsequent command, the Management Controller should wait for the corresponding response packet to be received or a command timeout event to occur before attempting to send another command.
+For the full - descriptions of command timeout, see clause 6.9.3.2. - NOTE: While NC implementations are only required to support single-threaded operations, they may choose to support more than one outstanding command.
+The use of unique IIDs is essential to properly match multiple outstanding commands and responses in such implementations.

+6.2.2.4 Responses

+The Network Controller shall process and acknowledge each validly formatted command received at the NC-SI interface by formatting and sending a valid response packet to the Management Controller through the NC-SI interface.